mlflow/mlflow/docs/source/llms/deployments/index.rst

 Tutorials and Guides
 ====================

-If you're interested in diving right in to a step by step guide that will get you up and running with the MLflow AI Gateway as fast as possible, the guides below will be your best first stop.
+If you're interested in diving right in to a step by step guide that will get you up and running with the MLflow Deployments Server as fast as possible, the guides below will be your best first stop.

 .. raw:: html

-    <a href="guides/index.html" class="download-btn">View the AI Gateway Getting Started Guide</a><br/>
+    <a href="guides/index.html" class="download-btn">View the Deployments Server Getting Started Guide</a><br/>

 .. _deployments-quickstart:

 Quickstart
 ==========

-The following guide will assist you in getting up and running, using a 3-route configuration to OpenAI services for chat, completions, and embeddings.
+The following guide will assist you in getting up and running, using a 3-endpoint configuration to OpenAI services for chat, completions, and embeddings.

-Step 1: Install the MLflow AI Gateway service
+Step 1: Install the MLflow Deployments Server
 ---------------------------------------------
-First, you need to install the MLflow AI Gateway service on your machine.
+First, you need to install the MLflow Deployments Server on your machine.
 You can do this using pip from PyPI or from the MLflow repository.

 Installing from PyPI
 ~~~~~~~~~~~~~~~~~~~~

 .. code-block:: sh

-    pip install 'mlflow[gateway]'
+    pip install 'mlflow[genai]'

 Step 2: Set the OpenAI API Key(s) for each provider
 ---------------------------------------------------
-The Gateway service needs to communicate with the OpenAI API.
+The deployments server needs to communicate with the OpenAI API.
 To do this, it requires an API key.
 You can create an API key from the OpenAI dashboard.

 For this example, we're only connecting with OpenAI.
 If there are additional providers within the